moeiscool/homebridge-shinobi/README.md

 3. **Scheduling Motion Detection Notifications:** Allow scheduling of motion detection notifications for specific times.
 4. **Enhanced Shinobi Camera Status Information:** Retrieve and display more detailed camera status information in HomeKit.
 5. **Motion Detection History and Timeline:** Provide a history of motion detection events within the Home app.

-## Is the Plugin Code Good or Bad?
-The plugin code is well-structured and effectively integrates Shinobi cameras into HomeKit through Homebridge.
-However, it could benefit from more comprehensive error handling and modularization of lengthy functions to enhance readability and maintainability.